sharifrahmanie/MBMethPred/README.md

 BoxPlot(File = data, Projname = NULL)
 ```

-This function has two arguments as follow:
+This function has two arguments as follows:

 * `File`    A data frame with the first column as ID.
 * `Projname` A string to name the plot.

 ## t-SNE 3D plot
-The `TSNEPlot` function draws a 3D t-SNE plot for DNA methylation dataset using the K-means clustering technique.
+The `TSNEPlot` function draws a 3D t-SNE plot for the DNA methylation dataset using the K-means clustering technique.
 This function has two arguments `File` (any matrices) and `NCluster` ( number of clusters for K-Means clustering).

 ### Usage